janwilmans/nullptr/_posts/2018-08-06-refurbish-legacy-code.md

 When written like this it does not matter if a function exits early by returning mid-processing or whether an exception occurs, the Message object will always be correctly cleaned up and you do not have to write any cleanup code to make that happen.

-However, introducing a std::unique_ptr throughout the code can be a challenge, the Message object may be passed through **a lot** of layers, through a queue, passed over multiple threads etc. What if you cannot or just don't want to change everything in a single changeset?
+However, introducing std::unique_ptr<> throughout the code can be a challenge, the Message object may be passed through **a lot** of layers, through a queue, passed over multiple threads etc. What if you cannot or just don't want to change everything in a single changeset?

     #include <memory>